mgsnova/feature/README.md

 * Setup Feature
     * Create a repository (see examples below)
-    * set repository to Feature
+    * Set repository to Feature

             Feature.set_repository(your_repository)